rouskinlab/seismic-rna/src/userdocs/install.rst

 .. _install_without_conda:

-Option 3: Step-by-Step installation without Conda
+Option 3: Step-by-step installation without Conda
 ================================================================================

 Although Conda is the easiest means to install SEISMIC-RNA, it is not necessary.